 Slip Beach demonstrated considerable variability between 1995 and April 1998 when it reached its lowest level.
 Up until the end of 2000, there was variability but in the context of accretion.
-Since the end of 2000 there has been less variability, but with continued accretion.
+Between 2000 and 2006 there was less variability, but with continued accretion.
+Since 2006 the beach has been relatively stable from year to ear, but with very significant seasonality, with accretion over the summer, and sediment loss over the winter.
+Overall, however, the beach is in a considerably accreted state compared to the 1997.